Do you think that a data scientist has a place in the design and development world?

 The reason being that you cannot expect a college graduate to work on all three dimensions of a data scientist.
 It takes time to become a jack of all trades.

 While setting the interview tests and questions, for the verbal or personal interaction rounds, include the following aspects –

 Now let’s come to the test.
-Taking a real-time test of the candidate is really important.
+Taking a real-time test of the candidate is significant.
 The candidate must possess the right combination of skills and talent required by your organization.
-This includes the right mix of academic intelligence and practical knowledge.
+It includes the right mix of academic intelligence and practical knowledge.

 Onboarding a candidate who is not adept in all the fields of data science is riskier and leads to wastage of time and resources.

-Your assessment tests should be self-explanatory, time-bound, contain general desensitized data, direct, and gradated (gradual increase in the difficulty level).
+The assessment tests must be self-explanatory, time-bound, contain general desensitized data, direct, and gradated (gradual increase in the difficulty level).

 Nonetheless, you must remember –

 - Not to set very high expectations from the candidates.
 They do not need to tick all the checkboxes in your requirement list.